PO Box 618

 Meagan coordinates the shipping functions for every invoice, including finding the best shipper cost and insurance.
 She controls the inventory of shipping materials, and orders all the items we need to run the office and concession stand at auctions.
 She has also traveled to pick up collections in various states, and is the cashier and phone bidder during auctions.
 Meagan loves spending time with her husband and three kids, enjoying their sports events and family vacations.
 She is famous for her no-bake cookies and known for sarcasm being her love language.

 Carol directs the advertising and social media posts, designs the flyers and catalogs, plans Jason's travel, interfaces with LiveAuctioneers and bidders, oversees website content, coordinates materials for sellers including settlement information, and she has traveled to pick up collections in various states.
 During auctions, she runs the online bidder console, accepting bids from LiveAuctioneers' bidders.
-Carol is married to a pastor and they have three adult children and six grandchildren.
+Carol is married to a pastor and they have three adult children and five grandchildren.
 When not busy with family or at church, she enjoys quilting and watching sports.

 LaVeta is Jason Woody's mom, and she unwraps antique collections in preparation for the listing/cataloging process.
 She is also Jason's typist and chief searcher during the listing procedures where Jason determines what each item is, its size, maker, artist, if there are markings/signatures, and what each item's auction value might be.
 She helps out in other areas, as needed, too.
 She has three children, eight grandchildren, and two great grandsons she adores.
 LaVeta is active in her church, loves to read, and has two dogs (Daisy and Maisy) who are the Woody Auction mascots.